-The technology behind this is called responsive-technology framework.
+The technology behind this is called the responsive-technology framework.
 The role of this framework is to be the grid on which all the website elements are placed.
 Then, depending on the size of the device the website is viewed on, these elements can be displayed larger or completely left out, the space between them can shift and their position on the layout can change as well.

 People use their thumbs to navigate websites on mobile devices.
 Sometimes, they don’t even use both of the thumbs – the hand that holds the phone is the hand that navigates the website.
 So, your website has to be thumb-friendly.
-The buttons need to be large enough to be able to be pressed with the widest digit on your hand.
+The buttons need to be large enough to be able to press with the widest digit on your hand.

 Have in mind that it might be possible to zoom in and out on websites by using the pinching movement, however, avoid this if possible.
 This will make visitors use two hands to navigate your website, and they might not want – or be able – to do it.